batpigandme/stabler/README.md

 # stabler
-Packrat playground with stable version-needing stuffs
+Playground for stable-version-needing stuffs using packrat.